 In our final passage from Colossians, we learn about Christian behaviour.
 Our way of life as Christians depends on our understanding of the person of Christ and on a dignity based on baptismal experience.
 Full salvation belongs to the future; for the present, the vices that threaten the rest of humanity, threaten the Christian too.
 Among these is ‘greed’, the vice that destroyed the man (Rich Fool) in the Gospel.
 Our destiny is to be fully identified with Christ.
 Through baptism we have become similar to our Creator, but we are still covered by so many impurities that it is almost impossible to see in us the countenance of the Father.
 Recognition takes time; first of all the old life must be wiped away together with all its pagan habits, and only after that, slowly appears in us a ‘new person’.
 This passage is an invitation not to get discouraged, even if we see that we are still very far away from resembling our Father who is in heaven.
 God’s grace and love for our neighbour can fast-track us there.

 Jesus warns that looking for happiness by having more things is a false dream for two reasons.
 The more we have, the more we thirst and hunger for.
 The more we have does not make us satisfied and feeling at peace.
-There is also the simple truth that we are just passing through this world and in the end we will take nothing with us (Sir.
-11:19).
-Our love for God and our neighbour is our only lasting treasure and anything else that does not bring us nearer to God and to each other is not worth living for.
+There is also the simple truth that we are just passing through this world and in the end we will take nothing with us (Sir 11:19).
+God is our only lasting treasure and anything else that does not bring us nearer to God and to each other is not worth living for.

 The parable of the ‘Rich Fool’ helps us to become more aware of how short-sighted and foolish our attitude to possessions can be.
 In the beginning we are inclined to feel admiration and sympathy for the man in the story.
-By worldly standards, he has been smart, enterprising, hard-working and was blessed by God with good harvests.
+By worldly standards, he has been smart, enterprising, and hardworking These are the same shape as ordinary warning signs but are orange in colour instead of Yellow best-driving-school.com tests are conducted under the authority of the Board of The Road Safety Authority, and drivertesters should be aware that they are representing the Road Safety Authority when they are carrying outtheir duties. and was blessed by God with good harvests.
 We can all easily identify with this happy man.
 All of a sudden, the story turns round to condemn the rich man and us with him.
-What is wrong?
+What went wrong?

 ‘Acknowledgement and Thanks’ to ‘Recommended Source Material’ by: